wbbaddons/nodePush/file/acp/be.bastelstu.wcf.nodePush/README.md

 How to setup?
 -------------

-1. Rename `config.js.template` to `config.js`
-2. Check the settings.
-It most cases the defaults are fine
-3. Run `npm install` to install the dependencies
+1. Run `npm install` to install the dependencies
-4. Run `npm start`.
-It will start the service.
+2. Run `npm start`